Computing on Campus

 The computing environment at MIT supports an impressive array of information technologies and resources, many of them notable to MIT.

 Mobility.
 MIT is a fully wireless campus with an extensive mobile web—m.mit.edu—featuring customized applications for the iPhone and Android platforms.

 Kerberos.
-Created at MIT, Kerberos—which was originally developed to secure network services on Athena, MIT's main academic computing environment, which provides academic software, courseware, and public computing facilities primarily to students—is the widely adopted protocol for network authentication.
+Kerberos was originally developed at MIT to secure network services on Athena, MIT’s main academic computing environment, and is now the widely adopted protocol for network authentication.
 The Kerberos Consortium was launched in 2007 to create a "universal authentication platform" to protect the world's computer networks.
+Athena provides academic software, courseware, and public computing facilities primarily to students.

 Systems.
 Stellar, MIT's course management system, currently houses 1,000 sites containing course materials, assignments, and other class activities.
 WebSIS, the student information system, provides access to personal records, course information, and scheduling.